pandoc-ext/section-bibliographies/README.md

     (so if it occurs at the end of a level-1 section, it will receive a level-2 header, and so on).

+`section-bibiliograpies.minlevel`
+:   Sets the minimum section level at which bibliographies will be
+    produced.
+The default is 1.
+Higher numbers will leave top-level sections unprocessed.

 `section-bibliographies.bibliography`
 :   Behaves like `bibliography` in the context of this filter.
     This variable exists because pandoc automatically invokes